wilk/Ext.ux.Deferred/README.md

 });
 ```

 What we want here is to have a comfortable way to chain those asynchronous functions.
-With `Ext.ux.Deferred` it will be rewrite as follows:
+With `Ext.ux.Deferred` it will be rewritten as follows:

 ```javascript
 aSync1 (10)